MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Monitoring events

-Use metrics for metering/monitoring reporting outside of the DFP portal.
-Request counts and Latency distribution events are sent every 20s and include startTime and endTime fields to determine the aggregation period and dimension names and values to filter these metrics as needed.
+Use metrics for metering/monitoring reporting outside of the Fraud Protection portal.
+Request counts and latency distribution events are sent every 20 seconds and include **startTime** and **endTime** fields to determine the aggregation period and dimension names and values to filter these metrics as needed.

   #### Namespace: FraudProtection.Monitoring
   #### Requests Sample Payload: